thatsehannah/Docker-Kubernetes-The-Practical-Guide/notes/section-2.md

   - Or you can simply run `docker attach [container]`

 - If you're in detached mode but want to view the logs of a container, you can run `docker logs [container]`
-  - You can add the `"-f"` flag to enter follow mode, which is basically an alternate way to attach to the container and listen to the output of the container.
+  - You can add the `-f` flag to enter follow mode, which is basically an alternate way to attach to the container and listen to the output of the container.
   - Example
     - `docker logs -f [container]`